rohan-varma/rohan-varma.github.io/ideas.md

     - Vanguard is great though
     - Robinhood is great, but a common criticism is that it encourages uninformed investing/stock market speculation
     - What if there was an app similar to robinhood, but a fund for retirement or something like that?
 Investing in indexes/bonds etc, without fees
-    - Probably similar to robo advisors
+    - Probably similar to robo advisors, Betterment, Wealthfront come to mind